DoniaEid/Oracle/units/oci generative ai service.md

   * The system compares the vectors to find the closest ones — meaning they are similar in meaning even if the exact words are different

 ![vector](../images/vector.png)

+# What is sql?
+  stands for Structured Query Language,and it is a language designed for working with databases.

+Its main functions are:
+  * Insert data

+  * Select (read) data

+  * Update data

+  * Delete data